GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are many terrible mistakes to make in program design, so go ahead and make them so that you understand them better.
+> ### If you start removing things, if you get to the point where if you were to remove anything more it would not work any more — at this point it is beautiful.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Joe Armstrong (programmer)*

 ---
 ## 🏎 Quick Facts